Ling Moor Academy Curriculum

 We believe that learning should be serious fun – something that you enjoy whilst setting yourself the highest of expectations.
 At the heart of our curriculum is the notion that we provide a learning environment that empowers children to be ‘Ling Moor Learners’ and members of the ‘Ling Moor Family’ – children who are great people who have a passion for learning and a passion for the success of their community.

-We aim for high standards in speaking, listening, reading, writing, mathematics and ICT to ensure that our pupils are equipped with the vital skills necessary to succeed in life.
+We aim for high standards in speaking, listening, reading, writing, mathematics and Computing to ensure that our pupils are equipped with the vital skills necessary to succeed in life.
 We aim to give our children rich experiences that answer their curiosity and develop their wisdom.
 In addition, our 'Values' curriculum provides opportunities to help children develop their morality and spirituality through focussed activities, assembly times and special events and visitors.

 The curriculum at Ling Moor Primary Academy is aligned to the vision of the Priory Federation of Academies and driven by our passion to empower potential, in order to improve the life chances of pupils so they become citizens of the world.
 It is designed to encourage the development of the Priory’s values: wisdom, curiosity, generosity, courage and passion alongside meeting the specific needs of our community.